Loading resources as clips#

 A ColorClip

 is a clip that will return an image of only one color.
-It is sometimes usefull when doing compositing (see Compositing multiple clips).
+It is sometimes useful when doing compositing (see Compositing multiple clips).

 For more, see ColorClip